masqu3rad3/tik_manager4/docs/source/developers_section/extractors.rst

             with open(file_path, "w") as file:
                 file.write("Hello Animation World!")

-In this example, we have added the `extension` attribute.
-This attribute defines the file extension of the output file.
+In this example, we have added the `extension` variable.
+This variable defines the file extension of the output file.
 We have also utilized the `resolve_output` method.
 This method returns the path where the file should be saved.

 UI Elements